sdr1221121/portfolio/src/data/aboutMeMarkdown.md

-**Hey, my name is Rubem Neto.** I'm just a guy who loves to learn and explore new things.
-Ever since I was a kid, I've always been curious,constantly diving into new ideas and asking lots of "why?".
-For me, a question without an answer is just a challenge waiting for someone to figure it out.
+Hey, my name is Sandro Luís, and I'm a Computer Engineering student who loves to learn and explore new things.
+Ever since I was a kid, curiosity has been my constant companion, pushing me to dive into new ideas and ask endless "why?" questions.
+For me, an unanswered question isn't a roadblock, but a challenge waiting for a solution.

-I was born in **Brazil** in 2004.
-I love my country deeply and hope to visit my family and friends there as often as I can.
-There's something special about being around the people and places that shaped who you are.

-Since I was little, I’ve been into puzzles and anything that pushes my brain a bit.
-One of my first experiences with that was through math in school.
-There wasn't much going on in class most of the time, so I ended up exploring the textbooks and reading ahead just out of curiosity.
-Looking back, **I’m really grateful to my younger self** for doing that because, without that curiosity and initiative, I probably wouldn’t be where I am now.

-When I moved to Portugal in 2019, I got the chance to meet a lot of amazing people who are also into tackling new challenges and even more importantly, into working together and collaborating.
-For me, **collaboration is incredibly important**.
-With the right team, anything feels possible.
+Born in Portugal, I deeply cherish my country and the connections to the people and places that have shaped who I am.
+From an early age, I found myself drawn to puzzles and anything that stimulated my mind.
+My journey into computer engineering began with that same innate curiosity, often leading me to explore beyond classroom materials just for the sheer joy of discovery.
+I'm truly grateful for that early initiative, as it's a fundamental part of how I got to where I am today.

+My studies at the Instituto Superior de Engenharia do Porto (ISEP) have been pivotal, not just for the knowledge gained, but for the incredible people I've met.
+I've had the chance to collaborate with amazing individuals who share my passion for tackling new challenges.
+This experience has solidified my belief in the power of collaboration – with the right team, anything feels possible, a principle vividly demonstrated during projects like the Blended Intensive Programme (BIP).

-# What am I working on now?
+### What I'm Focused on Now

-I’m currently working on strategies to **better organize myself** so I can take more value from my time.
-So if you have any book recomendations or strategies to improve organization and time management, please hit me up.

-# Motivation

-There are **three big things** that drive me:
+Currently, I'm dedicating time to refining my organizational strategies to maximize the value of my time.
+If you have any book recommendations or effective techniques for improving organization and time management, I'd love to hear them!
+I'm particularly interested in leveraging emerging technologies for sustainable development and am always on the lookout for simple, efficient, and scalable solutions.

+### My Driving Forces

+Three core elements truly motivate me:

-1. **Learning** - Every day is a chance to **learn something new**, and that’s what keeps life exciting.
-Discovering new things helps keep our minds fresh and open to even more learning.
-It’s a cycle I really enjoy being part of.
+1.  **Learning:** Every single day offers a chance to learn something new, and that constant discovery is what keeps life exciting for me.
+Keeping our minds fresh and open to new knowledge is a cycle I genuinely enjoy being a part of, especially when it comes to technology.

-2. **Helping people** - I want to work on things that actually **make a difference in people’s lives**, even if it’s something small.
-Making someone’s day just a little bit better feels meaningful to me.
+2.  **Helping People:** I'm driven to work on initiatives that genuinely make a difference in people's lives, no matter how small.
+Making someone's day a little better feels incredibly meaningful.
+This desire aligns perfectly with my practical experience in fullstack development and system integration, particularly with projects involving sensors in agricultural contexts, like the Digital Assistant for Sustainable Agriculture.

-3. **My mother** - She’s been my rock and my guide through life.
-None of this would’ve been possible without her support and love.
-One of my biggest dreams is to give her the comfortable and happy life she truly deserves.
+3.  **My Mother:** She has always been my steadfast support and guide.
+None of my achievements would have been possible without her unwavering love and encouragement.
+One of my biggest dreams is to provide her with the comfortable and happy life she so truly deserves.

-# Personal Interests

-I’m a big fan of sci-fi **especially Star Wars**.
-There’s something about those stories that mixes imagination with deeper ideas about life, humanity, and the future.

-I also enjoy **watching movies**, especially dramas or more introspective and experimental films.
-I love stories that make you think or feel something real.

-Another thing I love is **going for walks** and just taking in nature.
-It makes me feel connected to the world in a peaceful way.
-It’s my way of slowing down and recharging.
+### Beyond the Code

+Outside of my engineering pursuits, I'm a big enthusiast of science fiction, with a special affinity for **Star Wars**.
+I find immense joy in stories that blend imagination with profound ideas about humanity, life, and the future.
+I also appreciate **watching movies**, especially dramas or more introspective and experimental films that provoke thought and genuine emotion.
+When I need to recharge, there's nothing quite like **going for walks** and immersing myself in nature, which offers a peaceful connection to the world and a chance to slow down.